microsoft/botframework-solutions/docs/_docs/skills/samples/experimental.md

 ---
 category: Skills
 subcategory: Samples
+language: Experimental Skills
-title: Experimental Skills
+title: Experimental Skills Overview
 description: These experimental Bot Framework Skills are early prototypes to help bring skill concepts to life for demonstrations and proof-of-concepts along with providing different examples to get you started.
 These skills by their very nature are not complete, will likely have rudimentary language models, limited language support and limited testing hence are located in a experimental folder to ensure this is understood before you make use of them.
-order: 5
+order: 1
 toc: true
 ---

 # {{ page.title }}
 {:.no_toc}

+This is a definition of an Experimental Skill

-### Skill Deployment
+## Skill Deployment
 {:.toc}

 The Experimental Skills require the following dependencies for end to end operation which are created through an ARM script which you can modify as required.